Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Then pick two of these:

 b **Prepared to Defend**: Even truth seekers need to fight some times.
-Whenever you suffer harm when you **kick some ass** or **protect someone**, you suffer 1-harm less. b **Fellow Believer**: People understand you've also known strangeness.
-Bystanders will talk to you about weird things they would not trust another hunter (or a mundane official) to believe. b **Guardian**: You have a mystical ally (perhaps a spirit, alien, or cryptid) who helps and defends you.
-Define them, and their powers, with the Keeper's agreement.
+Whenever you suffer [[harm]] when you **kick some ass** or **protect someone**, you suffer 1-[[harm]] less. b **Fellow Believer**: People understand you've also known strangeness. [[Bystanders]] will talk to you about weird things they would not trust another hunter (or a mundane official) to believe. b **Guardian**: You have a mystical ally (perhaps a spirit, alien, or cryptid) who helps and defends you.
+Define them, and their powers, with [[the Keeper]]'s agreement.
 Their look is one of: invisible, an intangible spirit thing, a weird creature, disguised as an animal, or disguised as a person.

 b **Just Another Day**: When you have to **act under pressure** due to a monster, phenomenon, or mystical effect, you may roll +Weird instead of +Cool. b **Network**: You may gain an ally group of others who had experiences similar to your first encounter---perhaps they're a support group or hobbyist club.
-Detail up to five members with useful skills related to what happened to them (none are up for fighting monsters).
+Detail up to five members with useful skills related to what happened to them (none are up for fighting [[monsters]]).

-b **Ockham's Broadsword**: When you first encounter something strange, you may ask the Keeper what sort of thing it is.
+b **Ockham's Broadsword**: When you first encounter something strange, you may ask [[the Keeper]] what sort of thing it is.
 They will tell you if it (or the cause) is: natural, an unnatural creature, a weird phenomenon, or a person.
-You gain +1 forward dealing with it.
+You gain +1 [[forward]] dealing with it.

-b **The Things I've Seen**: When you encounter a creature or phenomenon, you may declare that you have seen it before.
-The Keeper may ask you some questions about that encounter, and will then tell you one useful fact you learned and one danger you need to watch out for (maybe right now).
+b **The Things I've Seen**: When you encounter a creature or phenomenon, you may declare that you have seen it before. [[The Keeper]] may ask you some questions about that encounter, and will then tell you one useful fact you learned and one danger you need to watch out for (maybe right now).

 ## Gear